Thesis

 Leveraging AI to Expand the Product Stack

-Ramp has made progress in the use of AI with products like Ramp Intelligence, and its customer service chat assistant.
-As of May 2024, Ramp has over 300K cardholders and has developed a detailed platform capable of analyzing spend management whether it be contracts, fraud detection, or financial forecasting.
+Ramp has made progress in the use of AI with products like Ramp Intelligence and its customer service chat assistant.
+As of October 2025, Ramp had over 45K customers and has developed a detailed platform capable of analyzing spend management, whether it be contracts, fraud detection, or financial forecasting.
 This was based on its diverse and large datasets.
 Ramp could leverage AI integrations further to move more ERP functionality to the platform.
-One example is continuing to expand its bill pay module so that it not only manages paying bills (accounts payable) but collects payments as well (accounts receivable).
+One example is continuing to expand its bill pay module so that it not only manages paying bills (accounts payable) but also collects payments as well (accounts receivable).
 That existing limitation is one reason why some customers cite remaining with BILL.

 Expansion via Acquisition